dsw7/DSW-Thesis/README.md

     ~/DSW-Thesis/thesis_serial_io_examples               // contains example MATLAB code for Warren Lab laser hardware serial communication
     ~/DSW-Thesis/thesis_pdb_to_dft_II                    // second workflow for computing Morse surfaces as a function of ||v||, Met-theta angle
     ~/DSW-Thesis/pyopengl_met_aromatic_animation         // contains a PyOpenGL/pygame animation of the Met-aromatic algorithm

-The following was transported out to the new repository: https://github.com/dsw7/MetAromatic

-    ~/DSW-Thesis/thesis_Met-aromatic_workdir_LOWLEVEL    // contains a lower level implementation of Met-aromatic algorithm
 ---